 }

-Configure Umbraco to log into Azure Table Storage
+Configuring Logging to Azure Table Storage

-• Install Serilog.Sinks.AzureTableStorage from Nuget
+Install Serilog.Sinks.AzureTableStorage from NuGet.